sreyasvm/sreyasvm.github.io/README.md

 ## Welcome to my daily logs page

-You can use the [editor on GitHub](https://github.com/sreyasvm/sreyasvm.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/sreyasvm/sreyasvm.github.io/edit/main/README.md) to maintain and preview the content in md files.
 Here goes my github [page](https://sreyasvm.github.io/)

 ##### 22-02-2021

 I started with my first github page.
-I guess it is a craeted idea to capture how my day went.
+I guess it is a great idea to capture how my day went.

 Spent time on my daily work (Those works are captured in my official git devlogs)